🌕

 Yet Scripture shows zero examples of infant baptism.
 Every baptism in Acts involves people who hear, believe, repent, or speak in tongues.
 The mechanism isn't ritual — it's covenant standing.

-IV.
+VI.
 The Household Model

 The consistent biblical pattern is not "universal age of accountability" but household covering — children share the covenant status of the house they belong to.
 Let's walk through it.